Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 You can choose from a list of every installed app on your system, even the system apps.

-Once you select an app, you’re given the option of what icon to use in your custom row.
+Once you select an app, you can choose what icon to use in your custom row.
 Although they’re mostly just subtle variations of the official app like rounded edges, different color backgrounds, etc.

 Overall, Sideload Channel Application Launcher is a really good app.
-It’s not as elegant as the two other methods I described, and it’s not free.
+It’s not as elegant as the two methods I described and not free.

-However, it’s fairly easy to use and doesn’t seem to have the limitations that TV App Repo sometimes runs into.
+However, it’s relatively easy to use and doesn’t seem to have the limitations that TV App Repo sometimes runs into.

 Pros: